Matt00n/Kaggle-2022-Happywhale_Whale_and_Dolphin_Identification/README.md

-My notebooks used for the Kaggle competition Happywhale - Whale and Dolphin Identification in 2022.
+My notebooks used for the Kaggle competition Happywhale - Whale and Dolphin Identification in 2022. **Bronze medal**